New Patients 410.989.7132

 What should I do if I have a broken bridge?

-Broken bridges are an issue for anyone that heavily relies on them.
+Broken bridges are an issue for anyone who relies heavily on them.
 First, do not use your bridge or try to reattach the broken pieces.
-Contact our dentist in Annapolis for advice, and schedule a consultation.
-We may be able to repair your bridge, or replace it with a modern one.
+Contact our dentist in Annapolis for advice and to schedule a consultation.
+We may repair your bridge or replace it with a modern one.

 Is a Dental Bridge Right For You?

-If you have broken or missing teeth, contact Annapolis dentist Scott Finlay, DDS for a consultation to find out what options are best for you.
+If you have broken or missing teeth, contact Annapolis dentist Scott Finlay, DDS, for a consultation to determine your best options.
 Call us at 443-276-4094 or schedule an appointment online.